vivliostyle/vfm/README.md

 1. Rule of least surprise
    1. Should be lined and matched to another Markdown syntax.
    1. Minimize incompatible syntax.
+1. Based on CommonMark specifications.
-1. Not necessarily needed to inherit all syntax from CommonMark and GFM.
+   1. Not necessary to inherit all syntax from CommonMark.
-   1. Should pick one for its needs, not for its historical reasons.
+   1. Choose according to its needs, not for historical reasons.

 ### HTML